This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Importance of Rural Funding, Resources, and Support for Emergency Preparedness and Response

-Rural communities face barriers and challenges that make them vulnerable to the shocks and stressors resulting from emergencies and disasters.
+Rural communities face barriers and challenges that make them at-risk to the shocks and stressors resulting from emergencies and disasters.
 Rural communities do not have the same resources as urban areas, including people and materials, and they are more likely to have financial constraints that slow recovery.
-For example, rural recovery from the 2008 recession was incomplete before the COVID-19 pandemic began.
 Rural communities also have more limited funding for rural response agencies.

 Economic stability is important to emergency preparedness, response, and recovery.
 Rural communities that are economically stable have greater capacity to recover from emergencies and build community vitality and resilience.